 Through the Town Zoning Ordinance, Peacham is divided into zoning districts intended to identify the key resources, existing land uses, "allowed uses" (uses that may be conducted without need of a permit), and "permitted uses" (uses requiring a permit) of areas of town.
 For each district, the ordinance provides guidance and requirements intended to promote land use that is consistent with town plan goals.
 A municipal zoning map is prepared to clearly define district boundaries.
 There are seven zoning districts including an "agricultural overlay area" (discussed below) and a "wellhead protection" district.
+Each district is defined within the town zoning ordinance and outlined on the town zoning map.
 Each district has its own requirements and the ordinance outlines district uses that are allowed; uses that are allowed if minimum permitting requirements are met; and uses that may be permitted if higher "conditional use" standards (discussed later) are met.
 The intent of the districts is to promote certain types and levels of land use that are compatible with existing land uses as well as the goals of the town plan.
 Conversely, districts plainly and directly discourage uses that are inconsistent with plan goals.
 The Peacham Zoning Ordinance should be consulted for a complete description of each of the districts and their respective requirements.